 The bidding war has begun.
 Apparently, Donald Sterling’s estranged wife has been quite busy.
 She allegedly met with billionaire Antony Ressler last week at a Malibu restaurant.
 Then she met this week at her Malibu estate with ousted Microsoft CEO Steve Ballmer.
 Both meetings came on the coattails of a public bid to buy the team from a group led by David Geffen — that includes both Oracle CEO Larry Ellison and Oprah Winfrey.
-Of course diehard basketball fans are still hoping for a Magic Johnson-owned ball club.
+Of course, diehard basketball fans are still hoping for a Magic Johnson-owned ball club.
+Being one of the most influential people of the ’80s, ’90s and beyond, many people find themselves drawn to his inspirational life, so to them having a bit of magic johnson contact or at least a club would be very much welcomed.

 On its face that seems doubtful.
 For one: Shelly Sterling is apparently asking $1.4 billion for the team.
 Johnson’s net worth is roughly $500 million.
 Johnson could obviously put a group of investors together like Geffen, but why would he?